 The last method I want to suggest is to live on “rice and beans” (as Dave Ramsey would say) for a month or two until you save up enough money to bank a month’s worth of expenses!

 This can be tough, especially if you’re currently getting out of debt by working your debt snowball; however, I think this method would be the most comforting and the stress-out-the-least-each-month (that’s the technical term) method because you are basically building your budget around the prior month’s income.

-WHAT IF YOUR INCOME DOESN’T COVER ALL EXPENSES?
+WHAT TO DO IF YOUR INCOME DOESN’T COVER ALL EXPENSES?

-When creating your budget on an irregular income, if you have a month that might be short you will have to make a few tweaks!
+When creating your budget on an irregular income, if you have a month that might be short you will have to make a few adjustments.

 You will have to prioritize your expenses.
-I know that can be tough but just remember, once you’re out of debt there should be plenty of money to cover every expense, every month!
+I know that can be overwhelming but just remember, once you’re out of debt there should be plenty of money to cover every expense, every month!